codler/jQuery-Css3-Finalize/README.markdown

 # CSS 3 Finalize

-Some css3 attributes need to have a prefix in front (vendor prefix) in order to work in different browser.
-The plugin takes care of that and will automatically add the prefix so you don't need to write the vendor prefix.
-With this you will save time and the pain of rewriting same attribute many times.
+With this plugin you can write CSS without the vendor prefixes.
+The plugin takes care of it and will automatically add vendor prefixes.
+This will save time and the pain of rewriting same attribute many times.

 For example the css3 attribute <code>transform</code> need to have the prefix
 <ul>